 Who doesn’t love a cute key ring?
 Especially an adorable DIY version that doesn’t take long to make, uses stuff you’ve already got, and can be as simple or as fancy as you want it to be?
-Hallmark Designer Leslie S. showed us these macramé keychains and we had to share.
+Hallmark Designer Leslie S. showed us these macramé keychains featuring knots, tassels and beads, and we had to share.
 Because macramé, people.*

-If you need an excuse to make a keychain, we’ve got you:
+If you need an excuse to make a custom keychain, we’ve got you:

 - Update the keychain you’ve had since before you can remember

-- Spare set of keys for the pet-sitter
+- Create a spare set of keys for the pet-sitter

-- Spare set of keys to leave with the neighbor so when you lock yourself out you don’t have to break into your own place
+- Make a spare set of keys to leave with the neighbor so when you lock yourself out you don’t have to break into your own place

-- Separate key ring for all those tiny rewards cards
+- Get organized by creating a separate key ring for all those tiny rewards cards

-Leslie made printable instructions for the keychains on the far left and far right.
+Leslie made six different custom macramé keychains.
+You can find printable instructions for the two personalized keychains on the far left and far right.

-She made the striped one using vertical half hitch knots and wool roving yarn for the stripes.
-The third and fifth one are super easy—string a few beads and add a tassel.
-And number four is just a long braid folded in half and wrapped with embroidery floss.
+For the striped macramé keychain, she used vertical half-stitch knots and wool roving yard to make the stripes.
+The third and fifth custom keychains are super easy—string a few beads and add a tassel.
+(To get a quick refresher on how to make a tassel, check out our DIY Tassel Bookmark post.)
+And the fourth DIY keychain pictured here is just a long braid folded in half and wrapped with embroidery floss.

 For the macramé keychains, you’ll just need a few things.